When is the Best Time to Sell Your House?

 Thoughts on the Right Time to Sell Your House

 I'd love to hear your story on selling your house.
 What convinced you it was a good time to sell?
 How did you prepare your place to be sold?
-For those thinking about selling their homes in the next year, what are some of your concerns or thoughts?
-Why do you want to sell your home?